Aperture is one of the most important concepts in photography.

 As you can see in the video at:

-0:13 Aperture is the hole in the lens through which light travels into the camera body and onto the camera sensor.
+0:13 Definition: it’s the hole in the lens through which light travels into the camera body and onto the camera sensor.

 1:00 The diaphragm is the “iris” of the lens and controls the size of the aperture.